datmemerboi/Python-Runs/README.md

 **luckynumber** - in a given range, find if sum of digits and sum of non-digits is composite

 **AnagramFinder** - to find the total number of anagrams in the given sentences wrt the word set provided

+**Repetitive Replace** - Replace the words in line 1 by words in line 2 which have same repeating letters

+**Maximize It** - works on finding the maximum sum of squres % value of M